 If you’re worried about prepping the main course for your holiday feastravaganza, there’s no need to panic!
 We’ve got a total fail-safe recipe for you with this festive twist on your traditional turkey meatloaf.

 Here’s a tasty twist on your traditional Thanksgiving meal, this turkey flatbread is a great option for any potluck holiday event or “Friendsgiving” gathering you might be attending.
 Flatbreads are also the ultimate use for leftovers!
 Instead of re-heating your same old plate of Thanksgiving dinner, or ordering out for pizza, just get a little creative and use this recipe as your guide for inspiration.

-Thanksgiving in a bite!
+Thanksgiving flavors in a bite!
+Perfect for gatherings all year round.
 These lean turkey meatballs make great appetizers, or for a more casual gathering you could use these instead of roasting a full turkey.
 They are super easy to freeze too; just arrange them in a single layer on a non-stick baking sheet and place in the freezer until frozen (this prevents them from sticking to each other).
 Then transfer them to freezer bags.
 Remove and warm in pasta sauce or in the microwave as needed.

 While I love summer, when the weather starts cooling off I look forward to cooking up comforting bowls of hearty chili.
 I dug out my slow cooker for this one, making it a great dish to prep in the morning and allow to simmer away all day.
 Perfect for a busy week night or if you’re entertaining guests as this recipe will fill your home with deliciously enticing aromas.